danneu/telegram-chatgpt-bot/README.md

 npm start
 ```

-However, the bot will not boot until you configure it.
+However, the bot will not boot until you copy `.env.sample` into a file called `.env` and fill it in with actual values.
+Consult the following section for more info.

 ## Configure environment variables

 The bot expects the following environment variables.

 You can put them in an `.env` file at the project root.
+This project comes with an `.env.sample` file with dummy values that you can base your `.env` off of.

 **Note:** The webhook url needs to have the path `/telegram` because that's currently hard-coded in the router.